apache/iceberg/format/spec.md

 In general, deletes are applied only to data files that are older and in the same partition, except for two special cases:

 * Equality delete files stored with an unpartitioned spec are applied as global deletes.
 Otherwise, delete files do not apply to files in other partitions.
-* Position delete files must be applied to data files from the same commit, when the data and delete file data sequence numbers are equal.
+* Position deletes (vectors and files) must be applied to data files from the same commit, when the data and delete file data sequence numbers are equal.
 This allows deleting rows that were added in the same commit.

 Notes: